arkane-systems/genie/README.md

 _genie -s_ runs your login shell inside the bottle; basically, Windows-side, _wsl genie -s_ is your substitute for just _wsl_ to get started, or for the shortcut you get to start a shell in the distro.
 It follows login semantics, and as such does not preserve the current working directory.

 _genie -c [command]_ runs _command_ inside the bottle, then exits.
 The return code is the return code of the command.
 It follows sudo semantics, and so does preserve the cwd.

+Meanwhile, _genie -u_ , run from outside the bottle, will shut down systemd cleanly and exit the bottle.
+This uses the _systemctl poweroff_ command to simulate a normal Linux system shutting down.
+It is suggested that this be used before shutting down Windows or restarting the Linux distribution to ensure a clean shutdown of systemd services.

+While not compulsory, it is recommended that you shut down and restart the WSL distro before using genie again after you have used _genie -u_.

 ## RECOMMENDATIONS